murati-hu/PsBamboo/README.md

 # List all the latest build results
 Get-BambooBuild

-# Get the lates build result for a Plan
+# Get the latest or all build results for a specific Plan
 Get-BambooBuild -PlanKey 'PRJKEY-PLANKEY'

-# Get the all build result for a Plan
 Get-BambooBuild -PlanKey 'PRJKEY-PLANKEY' -All

 # Start a new build or resume a pause build